Human Services, Associate of Applied Science

 • Working knowledge of MS Word

-• Students with a criminal record are urged to research employability before entering the Human Service Program.
+• Students with a criminal record are urged to research employability before entering the Human Services Program.
 If a student enters the program with a felony conviction, they should realize the impact on their Cooperative Work Experience (CWE) opportunities and employment.
 Most agencies have background check requirements.